wwong67/IP-Geo-Information/README.md

 Integration with geofilter and TCP Wrapper (there are many examples of this code on the internet, an example is available here)
 Usually, it looks for a two letter code for filter.
-Note, the one difference is that this program will return "RFC" for RFC1819 internal IP addresses
+Note, the one difference is that this program will return "RFC" for RFC1819 internal IP addresses.